 Like all valves that John Valves manufacture, gate valves are ideal in a particular setting due to their features but aren’t suited to all types of applications.
 Their linear, vertical motion makes them excellent at reducing flow resistance and pressure drop in applications, and their tight seal is appropriate for multiple types of medium.
 However, their speed of operation makes them unsuitable for fast flow control requirements, and their high level of friction between contact sealing faces can require regular maintenance if the valves are operated frequently.

-Each gate valve advantage and disadvantage explained in this article should be considered when selecting an appropriate valve for your application.
-If you’re trying to identify the best valve for your system, get in touch with one of our experts to discuss your needs.
+Each gate valve’s advantages and disadvantages explained in this article should be considered when selecting an appropriate valve for your application.
+If you’re trying to identify the best gate valve for your system, get in touch with one of our experts to discuss your needs.